-(12) If a person:

-- (a) no longer has an ordinary place of residence in Metropolitan Melbourne; or - (b) has an ordinary place of residence or principal place of residence (as applicable) in Metropolitan Melbourne that has become temporarily unavailable or is unavailable because of a risk of harm (including harm relating to family violence or violence of another person at the premises), then that person may move to alternative suitable premises that are available to that person.
+- (13) An ordinary resident of Metropolitan Melbourne is any person who: - (a) has only one ordinary place of residence, and that ordinary place of residence is within Metropolitan Melbourne; or - (b) has more than one ordinary place of residence, and their ordinary place of residence that is their principal place of residence is within Metropolitan Melbourne. - (14) If a person: - (a) no longer has an ordinary place of residence in Metropolitan Melbourne; or - (b) has an ordinary place of residence or principal place of residence (as applicable) in Metropolitan Melbourne that has become temporarily unavailable or is unavailable because of a risk of harm (including harm relating to family violence or violence of another person at the premises), then that person may move to alternative suitable premises that are available to that person.

-(13) If a person moves to a new place of residence under subclause (12) or otherwise, the new premises is taken to be the premises at which the person ordinarily resides from midnight on the day that the person moves.

-Example 1: a person sells their ordinary place of residence, has purchased a new ordinary place of residence and moves between them for the purposes of relocating.

-Example 2: a person's house is damaged due to an extreme weather event and the person relocates temporarily while repairs are undertaken.

-(14) If a person's ordinary place of residence is outside Metropolitan Melbourne and the person is temporarily residing in Metropolitan Melbourne, the premises where that person is temporarily residing in Metropolitan Melbourne during the stay at home period (or part thereof) is taken to be the person's ordinary place of residence for the period (or part thereof).
+- (15) If a person moves to a new place of residence under subclause (14) or otherwise, the new premises is taken to be the premises at which the person ordinarily resides from midnight on the day that the person moves. - Example 1: a person sells their ordinary place of residence, has purchased a new ordinary place of residence and moves between them for the purposes of relocating. - Example 2: a person's house is damaged due to an extreme weather event and the person relocates temporarily while repairs are undertaken. - (16) A temporary resident of Metropolitan Melbourne includes any person temporarily residing in Metropolitan Melbourne during the stay at home period (or part thereof). - (17) A short-term entrant to Metropolitan Melbourne includes any person who is not an ordinary resident of Metropolitan Melbourne or a temporary resident of Metropolitan Melbourne during the stay at home period.

-Note: temporarily residing in Metropolitan Melbourne includes when a person enters Metropolitan Melbourne to travel to a location where they intend to temporarily reside in Metropolitan Melbourne.

-(15) If a person's ordinary place of residence is outside Metropolitan Melbourne and the person is not temporarily residing in Metropolitan Melbourne, their ordinary place of residence outside of Metropolitan Melbourne is taken to be their ordinary place of residence and the rules applying to short-term entrants into Metropolitan Melbourne under clause 5A apply to that person.

 Note: a person who is visiting and staying in Metropolitan Melbourne, whether from overseas or interstate, is taken to be temporarily residing in Metropolitan Melbourne.
-A person who is visiting Metropolitan Melbourne but not staying in Metropolitan Melbourne is not taken to be temporarily residing in Metropolitan Melbourne and instead the rules relating to short-term entry into Metropolitan Melbourne under clause 5A apply.
+A person who is visiting Metropolitan Melbourne but not staying in Metropolitan Melbourne is a short-term entrant to Metropolitan Melbourne and the rules relating to short-term entry into Metropolitan Melbourne under clause 5A apply.